Wilmer Flores Preview, Player Props: Giants vs. Braves

 Wilmer Flores At The Plate

+- Flores has had at least one RBI in 29.7% of his games this season (27 of 91), with more than one RBI nine times (9.9%).
+He has also accounted for three or more of his team's runs in two contests.

-- He has scored in 35 games this season (38.9%), including multiple runs in three games.
+- He has scored in 35 games this year (38.5%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.